 Probate is the court-supervised process for validating a will and distributing the estate assets to the named beneficiaries.
 While this seems straightforward, disputes during probate proceedings often lead to litigation.
 If you have concerns about the validity of a will or believe that your inheritance is at risk, you need an experienced San Jose probate litigation attorney at your side.

-At BoyesLegal, APC, we have extensive experience handling probate litigation and will contests in San Jose, California and Arizona.
+At BoyesLegal, APC, we have extensive experience handling probate litigation and will contests in San Jose, California.
 Knowing that a dispute between beneficiaries can become an emotional burden and jeopardize estate assets, we often recommend seeking negotiated resolutions, but we are always ready to litigate in probate court.
 Contact our San Jose office today to schedule a consultation.

 What is probate litigation?